-Chris reports to The Arc of Central Alabama’s Board of Directors, which is made up of more than twenty professionals who share a passion for the organization’s mission.
+Stewart reports to The Arc of Central Alabama’s Board of Directors, made up of more than twenty professionals who share a passion for the organization’s mission.
 He has grown The Arc’s relationships with federal and statewide entities, as well as monetary supporters like the United Way of Central Alabama and the Community Foundation of Greater Birmingham.
-Chris ramped up the fundraising efforts for The Arc of Central Alabama through the creation of new events, procurement of grants, and by concentrating heavily on increasing community awareness.
-Prior to Chris’s leadership, fundraising income was under $100,000 in any given year, which he has increased to over $600,000 annually.
+Stewart increased fundraising efforts through creation of new events, expanding grant applications, and heavily increasing community awareness.
+Prior to his leadership, fundraising income was under $100,000 in any given year, and is now over $600,000 annually.

-- Member, Alabama Department of Mental Health DD Subcommittee (2015-2017; 2019-present)
+- Member, Alabama Department of Mental Health DD Subcommittee (2015-2017) (2019-2020)

 - President, HARC III HUD Housing Authority (2014-present)

 - President, Alabama Conference of Executives of The Arc (2016-2017) (2019-2020)

 Stewart has presented to the Alabama House of Representatives and Senate committees on the effects of pending and passed legislation on the IDD community.
 He has also been called upon by The Center for Medicaid Services (CMS) and The Association for Community Living (ACL) to comment directly on Alabama’s Medicaid Programming and Home and Community Based Transition Plan.

 Stewart holds CPA and CGMA certifications and graduated from Troy University.
 Prior to his career at The Arc, he worked in banking and public accounting.
 He resides in Birmingham with his wife and two children.